Guoxuchao/DUET-Net/README.md

 # DUET-Net

-Official implementation of the paper **Low-annotation dense maize tassel counting: a PPA enhanced and dual uncertainty-driven semi-supervised framework **.
+Official implementation of the paper **Low-Annotation Dense Maize Tassel Counting: A PPA Enhanced and Dual Uncertainty-Driven Semi-Supervised Framework **.

 All source code will be made public after the paper is accepted.